[Editor's note: This article was updated at 2:20 p.m. July 9.]

-U.S. energy firms added oil and natural gas rigs for a second week in a row as higher oil prices prompted some drillers to return to the well pad.
+U.S. energy firms added oil and natural gas rigs for a second week in a row as oil prices recently rose to their highest since October 2018, prompting some drillers to return to the wellpad.

-The oil and gas rig count, an early indicator of future output, rose eight to 448 in the week to May 7, its highest since April 2020, Baker Hughes Co. said in its weekly report.
+The oil and gas rig count, an early indicator of future output, rose four to 479 in the week to July 9, its highest since April 2020, Baker Hughes Co. said in its weekly report.